 The reaction to the video on social media was swift and almost uniformly positive.
 Even fans of other teams grudgingly expressed admiration for Banner’s efforts.

 A quick sampling of the critical acclaim reveals one Twitter user who said, “Dude – you just danced away all my quarantine blues.”

 Another said, “Well, that’s about the most joyful thing I’ve seen on Twitter in 2020.”

 Even fans of the Baltimore Ravens—Pittsburgh’s longtime arch rivals—appreciated Banner’s performance, with one writing, “Okay, I’m a huge Ravens fan … [but your video] has me considering going to the other side.”

 If all this good feeling has you jonesing for an inspiring trip down memory lane, following is the final dance scene from ‘Flashdance.’

 Zach Banner’s Future in Pittsburgh

-Social media efforts aside, Banner is hoping to make himself a long-term fixture in Pittsburgh by making himself a fixture at the team’s right tackle position.
+Social media efforts aside, Banner is hoping to make himself a long-term fixture in Pittsburgh by making himself the long-term answer at the team’s right tackle position.
 He is expected to compete for that job with fellow offensive tackle Chuks Okorafor, with one of the two likely going on to serve as the team’s swing tackle.
 Banner signed a one-year $1.75 million contract during this past offseason, hoping that he can earn a much larger payday next spring.